 If you have both a medical Flexible Spending Account and a Health Reimbursement Arrangement account, you will access money from both of these accounts through the same debit card or using the same claim forms.
 Money will come out of your medical Flexible Spending Account first.
 If you do not use up your Health Reimbursement Arrangement dollars before the year is out, they will still be there for you the following year.

 Under medical FSA and HRA plans, you have access to the entire yearly amount of money you elected as soon as your benefits are effective.
 This is regardless of how much you have actually put into the account yourself.
 For example, if you elect $1,300.00 for the year but have only paid $50 in ($1,300.00 divided by 26 pay periods each year), the entire $1,300.00 will be available when your benefits become effective.
 You then pay back the plan over the course of the plan year with your pre-taxed payroll deductions.

 Note: The start date may be different for qualifying events or new hires.
 Knox County’s FSA plans run on a calendar year basis.

 Dependent Care Flexible Spending Account (DFSA)

-The Dependent Care Flexible Spending Account is a special non- taxed account that saves you money on dependent care such as day care or after school care, summer care, adult day care, or any other dependent care expense allowed by IRS guidelines.
-The Dependent care FSA is designed to allow you to use tax -free day care while you and your spouse work or attend school full-time.
-The IRS code has set the maximum contribution for the Dependent Care FSA at 5,000.00.
+The dependent care Flexible Spending Account is a special untaxed account that saves you money on dependent care such as day care or after school care, summer care, adult day care, or any other dependent care expense allowed by IRS guidelines.
+The dependent care FSA is designed to allow you to use tax-free day care while you and your spouse work or attend school full-time.
+The IRS code has set the maximum contribution for the dependent care FSA at 5,000.00.